This tutorial contains GIF images.

 If you are selecting an individual frame, you can force the frame to be adapted anywhere in the PVarea without following the previous alignment.

-If you are selecting the entire row, then it will keep the original column spacing which was defined in the Frame & Park settings before the generation.
+If you are selecting the entire row, it will keep the original column spacing defined in the Frame & Park settings before the generation.

 Adapt to the terrain - an entire PV area

 You can select an entire area to be adapted to the terrain and there are more than a few scenarios where this will come in handy.
 Here are a few examples: